dribdat/awesome-hackathon/README.md

 ## Platforms

 By awesome hackathon platforms, we mean web or mobile applications that are specifically designed to run a hackathon, or which have effectively adapted for use in events of this type.
 They typically allow organizers to announce the schedule and topics, register participants, and document the results.
-In alphabetical order.

 ### Open Source